-There’s no reliable way to measure strategies across various funds or ascertain how effective advisors are in implementing stated ESG objectives.
+There’s no reliable way to measure strategies across various funds or ascertain how effective advisers are in implementing stated ESG objectives.
 As a result, the Securities and Exchange Commission (SEC) has proposed new guidance.

 SEC Proposal for ESG Funds

-Advisors of ESG-focused funds will be required to disclose criteria and data used to achieve ESG objectives within the prospectus as well as metrics used to evaluate progress on ESG objectives.
+Advisers of ESG-focused funds will be required to disclose criteria and data used to achieve ESG objectives within the prospectus as well as metrics used to evaluate progress on ESG objectives.
 It also requires these funds that consider environmental factors part of their investment strategy to disclose its carbon footprint.